 5 Sequestration does not apply to every account, since many budget accounts are either exempted from sequestration or governed by special rules under sequestration, the latter of which can vary depending on the sequestration trigger.
-See BBEDCA §255 and §256, as amended.
-Since OMB is responsible for the execution and legal interpretations of sequestration orders, some accounts not listed in these sections may also be exempt from sequestration.
-For a complete list of exempted accounts, see CRS Report R42050, Budget "Sequestration" and Selected Program Exemptions and percentage reduction varies between and within budget accounts depending on the categories of funding, as described below, contained within each budget account.
+See percentage reduction varies between and within budget accounts depending on the categories of funding, as described below, contained within each budget account.

 After identifying each category of funding within a budget account, sequestration reductions are applied evenly across all budget account subcomponents referenced in committee reports, budget justifications, and/or Presidential Detailed Budget Estimates - also known as programs, projects or activities.6 For budget accounts that contain only one category of funding, all sequestrable funds are reduced by the same corresponding percentage.
 For accounts that contain multiple categories of funding, the total amount of each category of sequestrable funds is reduced by its corresponding percentage.
-The reduced budget resources are usually permanently cancelled.7
+The reduced budget resources usually are permanently cancelled.7

-As currently used, a sequester applies to either discretionary or mandatory spending.
+A sequester can apply to either discretionary or mandatory spending.
 Discretionary spending is associated with most funds provided by annual appropriations acts.
 While all discretionary spending is subject to the annual appropriations process, only a portion of mandatory spending is provided in appropriations acts.
-Mandatory spending is generally provided by permanent laws, such as the Social Security Act which made indefinite budget authority permanently available for Medicare benefit payments.
-Some federal programs, such as Medicare, can receive both discretionary and mandatory funding.
+Mandatory spending is generally provided by permanent laws, such as the Social Security Act, which made indefinite budget authority permanently available for Medicare benefit payments.
+Some federal programs, including Medicare, can receive both discretionary and mandatory funding.